 Battle Mountain General Hospital is a senior living facility in Battle Mountain, Nevada, which has 5,358 people.
 We gave this nursing home an overall grade of B+.
 A grade of this caliber requires strong marks in most areas.
 As far as we can see, this nursing home looks like a good fit for quite a few people.
-This facility's strong report card was highlighted by its nursing rating, which you can find in the next paragraph.
+This facility is stronger in some categories than others, but it did not have any bad scores in any of the major categories.
+More information about these categories can be found below.

 Battle Mountain General Hospital